sunpy/sunpy/docs/how_to/read_asdf_file.rst

 As ASDF tightly integrates into Python, saving a map to an ASDF file will save the metadata, data, and mask.
 In comparison, the mask is not currently saved to FITS.

-The following code shows how to save and load a SunPy Map to an ASDF file:
+The following code shows how to save and load a sunpy Map to an ASDF file:

 .. code-block:: python